jaysoo/nx-react-book/manuscript/chapter1.md

 Let's start by going through the terminology that Nx uses.

 **Workspace**
-: A folder created using Nx that consists of folders for applications and libraries, as well as scaffolding to help with building, linting, and testing.
+: A folder created using Nx that contain applications and libraries, as well as scaffolding to help with building, linting, and testing.

 **Project**
 : An application or library within the workspace.

 **Application**
-: A package consisting of multiple libraries that together create a runnable program.
+: A package that uses multiple libraries to form a runnable program.
 An application is usually either run in the browser or by Node.

 **Library**
 : A set of files that deal with related concerns.
 For example, a shared component UI library.